nitdgpcollegequora/collegequora_v0.0/README.md

 ## To install dependencies use the followimg commands :

-> npm install express mongoose ejs body-parser
+> npm install express mongoose ejs body-parser node-mailer random

 ## command to run the app